Community Infrastructure Levy

 *excluding ancillary car parking

-The purpose of Barnet's CIL is to secure capital funding to help address the gap in funding for local infrastructure.
+The purpose of Barnet's CIL is to secure funding to help address the gap in funding for local infrastructure.
 The money raised by Barnet's CIL will be used to pay for infrastructure required to mitigate the impact of development across the Borough.
-One of the main vision of CIL is to introduce transparency and certainty for developers.
 The money can be used to fund new or safer road schemes, schools, health and social care facilities, park improvements and leisure centres.

 From 1 April 2012, the Mayor of London ("the Mayor") started charging CIL ("Mayoral CIL") on development to help provide £300m towards the cost of delivering the Crossrail project, a strategic priority to support the growth and development in London.
-All chargeable development in Barnet will pay a flat rate of £35 per square metre - *Nil rate for Health and Education uses.
-Any relevant developments that receives planning permission on or after that date will be required to pay the Mayoral CIL charge.
-Further details of the Mayor's proposals can be found on the Mayor's website.
+From 1 April 2012 to 1 April 2019 all chargeable development in Barnet paid a flat rate of £35 per square metre - *Nil rate for Health and Education uses.
+The Mayor increased the rate to £60 a square metre for planning permissions granted from 1st April 2019.
+Please see the Mayor of London’s website for more information.

 Annual CIL Rate Summary